Chart Color Schemes

 Health performance in Dalmeny is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Dalmeny faces significant health challenges, with various conditions affecting both younger and older residents.
-Approximately 47% (~1,017 people) have private health cover, lower than the national average of 55.3%.
+Private health cover is low, at approximately 47% (about 1,033 people), compared to the national average of 55.7%.

-The most prevalent medical conditions are arthritis (affecting 14.1% of residents) and mental health issues (9.7%).
+The most prevalent medical conditions are arthritis (affecting 14.1%) and mental health issues (9.7%).
 Conversely, 53.2% report no medical ailments, compared to 59.6% in Rest of NSW.
-Dalmeny has a higher proportion of seniors aged 65 and over at 38.6% (840 people), compared to the Rest of NSW's 31.7%.
-Despite this, health outcomes among seniors show some improvements over the general population.
+Dalmeny has a higher proportion of seniors aged 65 and over, at 38.6% (854 people), than the 31.7% in Rest of NSW.
+Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.

 Frequently Asked Questions - Health